markusseidler/markusseidler.github.io/_posts/2018-06-23-Number_of_neurons.md

 It takes the difference between the actual and estimated output.
 Then, it calculates the power of 2 of this difference.
 Why power of 2?
 This is a simple mathematical trick to make sure that the difference between the two numbers is always positive.
+Furthermore, it punishes large differences more.

 Finally, it sums it up across all outputs and multiplies it by 0.5.
 Now, you may ask why 0.5?
 Well, another mathematical trick.
-When taking the derivative of this formula, bringing down the exponent 2 to the coefficient 0.5, results in 1 (0.5*2) and the multiplication of this formula disappears.
+When taking the derivative of this formula, bringing down the exponent 2 to the coefficient 0.5, it results in 1 (0.5*2) and the multiplication of this formula disappears.

 The formula measures the distance between the actual and estimated output and punishes exponentially large gaps.